alai02/OS-Concepts/Memory and Resource Management/README.md

 	make

 ## Usage
-	to run the first program type: './dine (# philosophers) (# eat time)' where you decide what the 2 variables are to run the second program type './holes assets/testfile1' or include a testfile of your own.
+	to run the dine program enter: ./dine (# philosophers) (# eat time) to run the holes program enter: ./holes assets/test_file.txt (or include a testfile of your own)